annenkov/LBS/exercises.md

 Warm-up Exercises
 ==================

-Use the online Liquidity editor [https://ide.ligolang.org/](https://ide.ligolang.org/).
+Use the online CameLIGO editor [https://ide.ligolang.org/](https://ide.ligolang.org/).
 Pick `CameLIGO` for the editor's language.

 See the `Code` folder for the handout code.